Przemysław Pitry

-Przemysław Pitry (born 11 September 1981) is a Polish professional footballer and manager, currently playing for IV liga club LKS Jawiszowice and serving as the coach of GKS Tychy's under-19 team.
+Przemysław Pitry (born 11 September 1981) is a Polish professional footballer and manager, currently playing for V liga Silesia club Stal-Śrubiarnia Żywiec.

 Club career

-He also played for Zagłębie Sosnowiec and Amica Wronki.
+Pitry also played for Zagłębie Sosnowiec and Amica Wronki.

 On 5 October 2018, Pitry signed for Rymer Rybnik.
 In the summer of 2019, Pitry joined LKS Jawiszowice.
 The club announced on 16 December 2019, that Pitry would be the club's new manager.

 International career

 Pitry was called up to the Poland national team, but has not played in any official game so far.
 His only game in a Polish jersey was a charity game versus Górny Śląsk in December 2006.